 - 1 tsp sugar

-- 100g ground beef substitute (e.g., ground turkey or chicken, or firm tofu for vegetarian option)
+- 100g ground beef substitute (ground turkey, chicken, or firm tofu for vegetarian)

 - 2 stalks green onions, finely chopped